Induction puzzles: Solution

 Suppose that in total there are B blue hats and R red hats.
 There are three cases.

-If B = R then those players wearing blue hats see B−1 blue hats and B red hats, so wait B−1 seconds then correctly guess that they are wearing a blue hat.
-Similarly, those players wearing a red hat will wait R−1 seconds before guessing correctly that they are wearing a red hat.
+If B = R then those players wearing blue hats see B − 1 blue hats and B red hats, so wait B − 1 seconds then correctly guess that they are wearing a blue hat.
+Similarly, those players wearing a red hat will wait R − 1 seconds before guessing correctly that they are wearing a red hat.
 So all players make a correct guess at the same time.

-If B < R then those wearing a blue hat will see B−1 blue hats and R red hats, whilst those wearing a red hat will see B blue hats and R−1 red hats.
-Since B−1 < B ≤ R−1, those players wearing a blue hat will be the first to speak, guessing correctly that their hat is blue.
+If B < R then those wearing a blue hat will see B − 1 blue hats and R red hats, whilst those wearing a red hat will see B blue hats and R − 1 red hats.
+Since B − 1 < B ≤ R − 1, those players wearing a blue hat will be the first to speak, guessing correctly that their hat is blue.
 The other players then guess correctly that their hat is red.

 The case where R < B is similar.

-Two-Hat Variant
+Three-hat variant

 Description

-According to the story, four prisoners are arrested for a crime, but the jail is full and the jailer has nowhere to put them.
-He eventually comes up with the solution of giving them a puzzle so if they succeed they can go free but if they fail they are executed.

-The jailer seats three of the men into a line.
-A faces the wall, B faces A, and C faces B and A. A fourth man is put behind a screen (or in a separate room).
-The jailer gives all four men party hats.
-He explains that there are two black hats and two white hats, that each prisoner is wearing one of the hats, and that each of the prisoners see only the hats in front of him but neither on himself nor behind him.
-The fourth man behind the screen can't see or be seen by any other prisoner.
-No communication among the prisoners is allowed.

-If any prisoner can figure out what color hat he has on his own head with 100% certainty (without guessing) he must then announce it, and all four prisoners go free.
-If any prisoner suggests an incorrect answer, all four prisoners are executed.
-The puzzle is to find how the prisoners can escape.